-A credit union exercising trust powers shall adopt and follow written policies and procedures adequate to maintain its fiduciary activities in compliance with applicable law.
-Among other relevant matters, the policies and procedures should address, where appropriate, the credit union's:
+A credit union exercising trust powers shall adopt and follow appropriate written policies and procedures to maintain its fiduciary activities in compliance with applicable law.
+Among other relevant matters, the policies and procedures must address, where appropriate, the credit union's:

-- (1) Brokerage placement practices; - (2) Methods for ensuring that fiduciary officers and employees do not use material inside information in connection with any decision or recommendation to purchase or sell any security;
+(1) Brokerage placement practices;

-- (3) Methods for preventing self-dealing and conflicts of interest; - (4) Selection and retention of legal counsel who is readily available to timely review trust instruments or other documents creating the credit union's fiduciary status and advise the credit union and its fiduciary officers and employees on all fiduciary related matters; and - (5) Investment of funds held as fiduciary, including short-term investments and the treatment of fiduciary funds awaiting investment or distribution.
+- (2) Methods for ensuring that fiduciary officers and employees do not use material inside information in connection with any decision or recommendation to purchase or sell any security; - (3) Methods for preventing self-dealing and conflicts of interest; - (4) Selection and retention of legal counsel who is readily available to timely review trust instruments or other documents creating the credit union's fiduciary status and advise the credit union and its fiduciary officers and employees on all fiduciary related matters; and - (5) Investment of funds held as fiduciary, including short-term investments and the treatment of fiduciary funds awaiting investment or distribution.

-Source: The provisions of this §91.6006 adopted to be effective August 10, 2003, 28 TexReg 6271; readopted to be effective November 11, 2007, 32 TexReg 7936; reviewed and readopted to be effective October 24, 2011, 36 TexReg 7570; reviewed and readopted to be effective October 19, 2015, 40 TexReg 7672.
+Source: The provisions of this §91.6006 adopted to be effective August 10, 2003, 28 TexReg 6271; readopted to be effective November 11, 2007, 32 TexReg 7936; reviewed and readopted to be effective October 24, 2011, 36 TexReg 7570; reviewed and readopted to be effective October 19, 2015, 40 TexReg 7672; reviewed and amended to be effective on May 31, 2020, 45 TexReg 3438.